 English only – the French version is crossed out on the Commission's website (screenshot taken on the European Commission's website on September 23 at 14 p.m.

 Since the arrival of the German Ursula von der Leyen, the President of the European Commission, monolingualism is in order.
 Under the previous Commission, headed by the Luxembourger Jean-Claude Juncker, a certain balance had been achieved.
 Today, the pendulum has swung back.
 The vast majority of documents submitted to the European Commission are only in English.
-What the communication of the European executive reflects, in contravention of all European rules and customs which require that at least three working languages (French, English, German) be used.
+This is reflected in the communication from the European executive, in contravention of all European rules and customs which require that at least three working languages (French, English, German) be used.

 Paris – Brussels, September 23, 2020